Oruma1to/PasswordChecker/README.md

   - Minimum character length of 13
   - There are at least 3 of the following special characters (! @ # $ % ^ & *)

-### How to test with jest
-Within the PasswordChecker folder execute "npm test".
-This will load the jest script and run tests.
-Currently there are some test cases i set up using the final iteration of the password checker.
-If you would like to create some test cases of your own here is the syntax.

-**test**('Here goes the message describing what the test should look for', () => {
-  **expect**(pwChecker.iteration4('test password goes here').**toMatch**('Error message or approval message goes here');
-});

-Simply put **expect** takes the function call with the argument passed in, and **toMatch** checks to make sure that the result deeply equals the expected result.